embicoin/MetaFuse/README.md

 * peridical uploading/downloading at sync timing of disk.

 ## Background
 Most cloud strage services don't provide mounting for free plan because when evil people mount cloud strage, they write and read many many garbage data.
-But on MetaDisk, they don't want to do it becase it costs a lot.
-Free causes 'tragedy of commons', so  nothing is more expensive than free.
+But on MetaDisk, they don't want to do this becase it costs a lot.
+When free causes 'tragedy of commons', nothing will be more expensive than free.

 I think many people want to use files on the net as if these are on their local file as cheaper as possible.
 Nobody want to download full 2 hours movie data to view a part of it for 1 minute, but they may want to use their favourite and native movie viewer, not in browser.